-Indoor air sampling is recommended to evaluate exposures in buildings currently onsite.
-Health protective measures and monitoring during cleanup are recommended.
+Indoor air sampling to evaluate exposures in buildings currently onsite.
+Florida DOH also recommends health protective measures and monitoring during cleanup.
 Vapor mitigation systems may be appropriate when designing and constructing new buildings on site properties.
-Establish operation, maintenance and monitoring plans for any vapor mitigation systems that may be installed in the future.
+Establish operation, maintenance and monitoring plans for any new vapor mitigation systems.